pioneers/runtime/shm_wrapper/README.md

 A quick introduction to semaphores: a semaphore is basically a piece of memory owned by the operating system that holds a nonnegative integer.
 The semaphore is accessible to any process that knows its name.
 The operating system guarantees that any change to the value of this integer is "atomic", meaning that when a process increments or decrements the value of the semaphore, that value is reflected for all processes that have that semaphore open.
 It sounds a little pointless, but semaphores are actually very useful.
 Say, for example, that two processes are sharing some data.
 When one process tries to modify the data, the other process must not try to modify the data at the same time.
 It needs to wait until the first process is done updating the data before accessing it.
 Semaphores help ensure that this happens.
 You impose the following rule on both processes: if a process wants to modify the data, it needs to first decrement the semaphore before modifying the data; after it has finished modifying the data, it must then increment the semaphore.
 If you initialize the semaphore with the value of 1 at the start of the program, this ensures that no more than one process will be accessing the data at any given time (because remember that the value of the semaphore cannot be negative).

 In the shared memory wrapper, each device that is registered in the shared memory wrapper has two associated semaphores: one for its `DATA` stream (where `dev_handler` writes device data for `executor` to read when executing student code), and another for its `COMMAND` stream (where `executor` writes commands from student code for `dev_handler` to pass to the devices).
 When any process wants to access the data on a particular stream by calling the shared memory wrapper, the wrapper will automatically acquire the associated semaphore before accessing the data, and release it after the access.
-There are also two additional semaphores, the `pmap_sem` and `catalog_sem` which are useful for facilitating the fast transfer of commands from `executor` to `dev_handler`, and for connecting and disconnecting devices, respctively.
+There are also four additional semaphores.
+The first two, `pmap_sem` and `catalog_sem`, are useful for facilitating the fast transfer of commands from `executor` to `dev_handler`, and for connecting and disconnecting devices, respctively.
+The second two, `rd_sem` and `gp_sem`, are for access-guarding the robot description shared memory block and the gamepad state shared memory block, respectively.
+There is also an additional check to make sure that a gamepad is connected before attempting to access the gamepad state.

 The fast transfer of commands from `executor` and `dev_handler` is done as follows.
 There is a param bitmap, which consists of `MAX_DEVICES + 1` elements that are each `MAX_PARAMS` bits long.
 If every single bit in the entire bitmap is 0, then no parameters on any devices in the system have been requested to change by the `executor`.
 The bits in the first element of the param bitmap correspond to which devices have had their parameters changed; the bits in each of the other elements of the param bitmap correspond to which params of a particular device have changed.
 This is best illustrated with an example.
 Suppose that both `MAX_DEVICES` and `MAX_PARAMS` were 32.
 Then the param bitmap would be made up of 33 elements, each element being a `uint32_t`.
 At the beginning, suppose a device connects to the shared memory wrapper and is assigned the index of 0.
 This device also has 3 parameters, at indices 0, 1, and 2.
 When no changes are requested on this device, we have the following state (with the least significant bit (the 0th bit) on the right):